elliotgunn/datafold-docs/docs/guides/dbt_advanced_configs.md

 If your PR includes updates to column names, you can specify these updates in your git commit message using the following syntax.
 That way, Datafold will understand that the renamed column should be compared to the column in the production data with the original name.

-By specifying column remapping in the commit messaeg, when you rename a column, instead of thinking one column has been removed, and another has been added ...
+By specifying column remapping in the commit message, when you rename a column, instead of thinking one column has been removed, and another has been added ...

 ![](../../static/img/column_remapping_schema_difference_collapsed.png)
 ![](../../static/img/column_remapping_schema_difference.png)